survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

-Note that I animated `Note` shadow so that the user gets a better indication of what `Note` is being hovered upon.
-Obviously this won't work on touch based interfaces but it's a nice touch for desktop.
+Note that I animated `Note` shadow.
+This way the user gets a better indication of what `Note` is being hovered upon.
+This won't work on touch based interfaces but it's a nice touch for the desktop.

 Finally we should make those delete buttons stand out less.
 One way to achieve this is to hide them by default and show them on hover.
 The gotcha is that deletion won't work on touch but we can live with that.